 Initial concerns about data protection and the potentially prohibitive cost of implementing such a system have proved unfounded.

-The M2M technology it uses already exists, rolling it out across the EU costs less than €100 (US$110) for each device when fitted in the factory.
+Rolling it out across the EU costs less than €100 (US$110) for each device when fitted in the factory.

 This cost is expected to decrease in the future thanks to two factors:

-- The trends of electronic components' costs
+- The trends in electronic components' costs

 - The economy of scale

 According to the EU mandate, 112 eCalls are free for users.

 It is estimated that eCall could help prevent 2,500 road deaths and save €26 billion a year.

 What eCall is not

 eCall does not allow vehicle tracking outside of emergencies.